mlgordon/vpc/hello-world-vpc.md

 ```
 {:pre}

-You should see output such as:
+You should see output like this:

 ```
 Filesystem     1K-blocks    Used Available Use% Mounted on